Snikita2003/User_Management_API/README.md

 ---------------------ADDITIONAL API'S------------------------

-1  getUserById   --  get User from Database given userId 2   getAllUsers  --    get All the users from Table
+1  getUserById   --  get User from Database given userId <br>
+2   getAllUsers  --    get All the users from Table <br>
-3   createMultipleUsers()  --  create Multiple new users like List in table at a time 4   changePassword() --  Change old password to newPassword by Given Email id 5   check password Expiry
+3   createMultipleUsers()  --  create Multiple new users like List in table at a time <br>
+4   changePassword() --  Change old password to newPassword by Given Email id <br>
+5   check password Expiry <br>
-6  get All current Active users
+6  get All current Active users <br>

----------------Implemeted Api's---------------
+---------------Implemeted Api's--------------- <br>

-1  getUserById   --  get User from Database given userId 2   getAllUsers  --    get All the users from Table
+1  getUserById   --  get User from Database given userId <br>
+2   getAllUsers  --    get All the users from Table <br>
-3   createMultipleUsers()  --  create Multiple new users like List in table at a time 4   changePassword() --  Change old password to newPassword by Given Email id
+3   createMultipleUsers()  --  create Multiple new users like List in table at a time <br>
+4   changePassword() --  Change old password to newPassword by Given Email id <br>